sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 ## Updating Firmware From CLI

-The command line interface is also available for more advanced users or users who want to avoid the hassle of swapping out SD cards.
-You’ll need to download esptool.exe and RTK_Surveyor_Firmware_vXXX_Combined.bin from [the repo](https://github.com/sparkfun/SparkFun_RTK_Firmware/tree/main/Binaries).
+The command line interface is also available.
+You’ll need to download the repo and navigate to the [`/Binaries/`](https://github.com/sparkfun/SparkFun_RTK_Firmware/tree/main/Binaries/bin) folder.
+This contains the binaries but also various supporting tools including esptool.exe and the three binaries required along with the firmware (bootloader, partitions, and app0).

+### Windows

 Connect a USB A to C cable from your computer to the ESP32 port on the RTK device.
-Now identify the com port the RTK Enumerated at.
-The easiest way to do this is to open the device manager:
+Turn the unit on.
+Now identify the COM port the RTK enumerated at.
+The easiest way to do this is to open the Device Manager:

 [![CH340 is on COM6 as shown in Device Manager](https://cdn.sparkfun.com/assets/learn_tutorials/1/4/6/3/RTK_Surveyor_-_Firmware_Update_COM_Port.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/1/4/6/3/RTK_Surveyor_-_Firmware_Update_COM_Port.jpg)